PBA Home > Institutional Research & Analysis > After-graduation activity of CU-Boulder alumni

 - Seniors plan on diverse activities

-- 27-31% of graduating seniors plan to work full-time in Colorado
+- Since 2009, proportions of graduating seniors planning to work full time in Colorado immediately after

 - Others plan to move outside Colorado, pursue further